Developing RESILIENCE – Thinking (Part 2)

 Being mentally resilient gives us ‘response flexibility’ – the ability to pause > step back > reflect > shift perspectives > create options > & choose wisely.
 Psychologist Linda Graham calls this process ‘de-centering’ – a way to not get lost in the moment.
 Then we can observe the experience from a neutral standpoint, & try to solve the problem – using appropriate thinking, instead of acting on impulse.

-Reframing how we think about stressful events & correcting any cognitive distortion helps make things turn out better, in spite of unfair & undeserved suffering.
+“Living well is the best revenge” includes keeping a realistic sense of optimism, by accurate & flexible thinking in each situation.
+Reframing how we think about stressful events & correcting any cognitive distortion helps make hard times turn out better, in spite of unfair & undeserved suffering.

-Dr. Martin Seligman put together the ABC model of “Learned Optimism“:
+Dr. Martin Seligman put together the ABC model of “Learned Optimism:

 “Beliefs (B) about an adversity (A) – not the adversity itself – cause the consequent (C) feelings. (see Post)